plazi/TaxPub/README.md

 ======

-TaxPub is an extension of the NLM/NCBI Journal Publishing DTD, v 3.0 for encoding of articles containing taxonomic treatments/
+TaxPub is an extension of the NLM/NCBI Journal Publishing DTD, v 3.0 for encoding of articles containing taxonomic treatments.

 See the wiki at this repository for more information